 Could China become the home of electric vehicles?

-In many ways the Chinese government is stuck between something of a rock and a hard place, with regards to electric vehicles, because there are major emission issues within China and the government has effectively been forced to put its substantial power and influence behind the electric vehicle market.
+In many ways the Chinese government is stuck between something of a rock and a hard place with regards to electric vehicles.
+Because there are major emission issues within China and the their government has effectively been forced to put its substantial power and influence behind the electric vehicle market.
 As you would expect from an up-and-coming technology, the Chinese government has offered an array of direct subsidies to motorists and an array of financial assistance to various electric vehicle companies in the region.

 Electric vehicle production in China